MICA-MNI/ENIGMA/docs/pages/11.epilepsygenes/index.rst

 =========================================

 This page contains descriptions and examples to extract GWAS-implicated gene expression data and project them to cortical and subcortical surfaces.
 In the following tutorial, we will use epilepsy-related genes (more specifically, genes related to hippocampal sclerosis) as an example, but feel free to replace *epilepsy* with any other disorder listed below.

 Extract disease-related genes
 -----------------------------------------
-| Leveraging findings from recent GWAS, we can extract gene expression maps for a set of pre-defined
-     disease-related genes, including:
+| As part of the **ENIGMA TOOLBOX**, users can query pre-defined lists of disease-related genes (obtained from several recently published GWAS), including gene sets for:
 | ↪ `attention deficit/hyperactivity disorder <https://www.nature.com/articles/s41588-018-0269-7>`_
 | ↪ `autism spectrum disorder <https://www.nature.com/articles/s41588-019-0344-8>`_
 | ↪ `bipolar disorder <https://www.nature.com/articles/s41588-019-0397-8>`_